tcltk/tcl/doc/markdown/continue.md

 # Description

-This command is typically invoked inside the body of a looping command such as \fBfor\fR or \fBforeach\fR or \fBwhile\fR.
-It returns a 4 (\fBTCL_CONTINUE\fR) result code, which causes a continue exception to occur.
+This command is typically invoked inside the body of a looping command such as **for** or **foreach** or **while**.
+It returns a 4 (**TCL_CONTINUE**) result code, which causes a continue exception to occur.
 The exception causes the current script to be aborted out to the innermost containing loop command, which then continues with the next iteration of the loop.
-Continue exceptions are also handled in a few other situations, such as the \fBcatch\fR command and the outermost scripts of procedure bodies.
+Continue exceptions are also handled in a few other situations, such as the **catch** command and the outermost scripts of procedure bodies.

 # Example

-Print a line for each of the integers from 0 to 10 \fIexcept\fR 5:
+Print a line for each of the integers from 0 to 10 *except* 5:

 ```
 for {set x 0} {$x<10} {incr x} {